oscbyspro/DiffableTextViews/Documentation/NumericTextStyle.md

 Uses custom behavior to enhance the user experience.

-  - Thee sign is set by inserting a sign character anywhere in the text.
+  - Sign is set by inserting a sign character anywhere in the text.

 ## Examples